Usage: python gen.py

 ### Configuration files

-In addition to environment variables, by default, Box64 also looks for 2 places for rcfile: the system-wide `/etc/box64.box64rc` and user-specific `~/.box64rc`.
+In addition to environment variables, if you're using the regular Linux build, Box64 also looks for 2 places for rcfile by default: the system-wide `/etc/box64.box64rc` and user-specific `~/.box64rc`.

 Settings priority follows this order (from highest to lowest): `~/.box64rc` > `/etc/box64.box64rc` > environment variables.